 The Recovery Plan, which is required of all banks by the regulator on the basis of the German Recovery and Resolution Act (Sanierungs- und Abwicklungsgesetz) is updated at regular intervals and updated as required.
 Due to the size of the institution, the plan is governed by the simplified requirements, in accordance with the German Minimum Requirements for Recovery Planning (MaSanV).
 The key indicators (recovery indicators) adopted in this context are monitored constantly and are part of the reporting to the Board of Management.
-All of the defined thresholds were met in the year under review, meaning that no management measures were necessary.
-However, the existing options for action and management processes for potential crisis situations are suitable for countering any financial deterioration at an early stage if required.
+The existing options for action and management processes for potential crisis situations are suitable for countering any financial deterioration at an early stage if required.
 As part of the assessment of Berenberg's resolvability, BaFin (the German Federal Financial Supervisory Authority) has drawn up a resolution plan in accordance with simplified requirements, which provides for liquidation as part of regular insolvency proceedings.